 Botulinum toxins are technically injectable fillers, but they work in a different way.
 Botox weakens the muscles in a given area, which makes lines and wrinkles less noticeable.
 The results are visible a few days after the procedure, and to maintain the desired results, the patient will need this treatment every few months.
 The price of Botox depends on how many units the doctor uses.

 A facelift for nasolabial folds is a more permanent solution.
 This surgery pulls the sagging skin on the cheeks upward, lessening smile lines.
-A facelift to get rid of smile lines typically costs around $7,000, while a partial facelift for smile lines typically costs around $3,500.
 If you are researching how to get rid of nasolabial folds permanently…this is your answer.

 This treatment removes the top layer of skin cells, revealing the lower layer of skin and decreasing wrinkles.
-To maintain desired results, these treatments occur every few months as usually cost between $1,500 and $2,300.
+To maintain desired results, these treatments occur every few months.

 What You Can Do Today